FAQ: Sorting out 'Blind Side' claims

 How much did the Tuohy family earn from the film?

-According to the legal filing, the movie paid the Tuohys and their two birth children each $225,000, plus 2.5% of the film's "defined net proceeds."
+According to the legal filing, the movie paid the Tuohys and their two birth children $225,000 each, plus 2.5% of the film's "defined net proceeds."
 Oher's petition says he received no money.

 "We didn't make any money off the movie," Tuohy told the publication.
 "Well, Michael Lewis gave us half of his share.
 Everybody in the family got an equal share, including Michael.
 It was about $14,000, each.
 We were never offered money; we never asked for money."